Generalized Sweeping Line Spanners: The Constrained Setting

-\begin{lemma} Let $u$, $v$, and $w$ be three arbitrary points in the plane such that $uw$ and $vw$ are visibility edges and $w$ is not the endpoint of a constraint intersecting the interior of triangle $uvw$.
+\begin{lemma}[\cite{BFRV12}] Let $u$, $v$, and $w$ be three arbitrary points in the plane such that $uw$ and $vw$ are visibility edges and $w$ is not the endpoint of a constraint intersecting the interior of triangle $uvw$.
 Then there exists a convex chain of visibility edges (different from the chain consisting of $uw$ and $wv$) from $u$ to $v$ in triangle $uvw$, such that the polygon defined by $uw$, $wv$ and the convex chain is empty and does not contain any constraints. \end{lemma}

 \begin{lemma} Let $u$ and $w$ be two distinct vertices in the constrained sweeping line graph such that $uw$ is a visibility edge and let $C$ be the cone of $\zeta_{k}$ such that $w \in C_{u}$.
 Let $v_{0}$ be the closest visible vertex in the subcone of $C_{u}$ that contains $w$.
 Let $\ell$ be the line through $u$ and $w$.
 Let $s$ be the intersection of $\ell$ and the sweeping line through $v_{0}$.
 Then $v_{0}s$ is a visibility edge. \end{lemma} \begin{proof} We use a proof by contradiction (see Figure~\ref{fig:constrained} for an example layout).
 Assume $v_{0}s$ is not a visibility edge.
 Then there must be a line segment constraint intersecting $v_{0}s$.
 This implies that one of its endpoints lies in $\triangle uv_{0}s$, as $uw$ and $uv_{0}$ are visibility edges and thus the constraint cannot pass through them.

-However, such an endpoint would imply that there exists a vertex that is visible to $u$ and closer to $u$ than $v_{0}$ (in particular the first vertex hit by the sweeping line starting from $u$), contradicting that $v_0$ is the closest visible vertex.
+Applying Lemma~\ref{lem:convexChainConstrained} on $\triangle uv_{0}s$, which contains at least one vertex in its interior, implies that there exists a vertex that is visible to $u$ and closer to $u$ than $v_{0}$ (in particular the first vertex hit by the sweeping line starting from $u$), contradicting that $v_0$ is the closest visible vertex.
 Therefore, no constraint intersects $v_{0}s$. \end{proof}

 The following lemma ensures that we can apply induction later.

 \begin{lemma} Let $k \ge 7$ be an integer, let $\theta = \frac{2\pi}{k}$, and let $\gamma \in [0, \frac{\pi - 3\theta}{2})$.
 Let $u$ and $w$ be two distinct vertices in the constrained sweeping line graph and let $C$ be the cone of $\zeta_{k}$ such that $w \in C_{u}$.
 Let $v_{0}$ be a vertex in $C_{u}$ such that it is the closest visible vertex to $u$.
 Let $\ell$ be the line through $uw$ and let $s$ be the intersection of $\ell$ and the sweeping line through $v_{0}$.
 Then $| v_{0}s | < | uw |$, $| sw | < | uw |$, and $| v_{0}w | < | uw |$. \end{lemma} \begin{proof} Refer to Figure~\ref{fig:constrained} for an example layout.